 Would we then say that the Europeans engaged in a wicked act?
 Consider that if the Europeans did not engage in this act, those slaves would have remained in Africa, where they would have been more likely to die, where their lives would have been worse – still slaves.
 In this case, the Atlantic Slave Trade IMPROVED their lives relative to being a slave in Africa.

-And everything points to no increase in the number of Africans who were slaves.
-And if there was a slight increase in blacks enslaved, it is certainly less than the 12.5 million that disembarked from Africa, and exchange those 12.5 million had a better chance of surviving, and certainly their progeny had a much better life than those who remained in Africa.
+And everything points to no increase in the number of Africans who were slaves, at least not to any detectable degree.
+And if there was a slight increase in blacks enslaved, it is certainly less than the 12.5 million that disembarked made it to the Americas, and in exchange those 12.5 million had a better chance of surviving, and certainly their progeny had a much better life than those who remained in Africa.

 We did not cause them to be slaves, nor was it our duty to buy their freedom.
 Nobody would be cursing Europeans if they did not buy a single slave from Africa.
 Yet if Europeans did not buy a single slave, those Africans would have been worse off.
 But by doing something that made them better off compared to inaction, Europeans are condemned as if we caused their enslavement.

 The Africans were slaves to themselves well before we came along.
-We caused none of it, only better conditions in the Americas and their eventual freedom.
+We caused none of it, only bettered their conditions and ensured their eventual freedom.